-- BSG ecology

-- Policy SA3: Housing Release Sites

-- Policy HWS3: Culture, Leisure and Tourism

-- Policy H5: Student Accommodation

-- Policy H6: Travelling Showpeople, Gypsies and Travellers

-- Policy H8: Housing in Multiple Occupation

-- Policy H9: Backland and Tandem Development

-- Policy EP1: Economic Growth

-- Policy E7: Biodiversity and Geodiversity

-- Policy CC4: Port of Sunderland

-- 1.9 The assessment has concluded that development within 6 km of the European sites that will result in an increase in the local population, has the potential to result in increased visitor pressure, which may in turn result in increased recreational disturbance of birds.

-- 1.10 It is proposed to mitigate impacts by adopting a suite of measures that can be broadly categorised as:

-- Provision of Areas of Additional Natural Greenspace (AANG);

-- Strategic Access Management and Monitoring (SAMM).

-- 1.11 In general, the costs of implementation and maintenance of AANGs and SAMM will be split proportionately amongst the developments and financial contributions sought that will cover both elements.
-The costs of providing AANG, green links and other green infrastructure are to be met by developers.
-This will need to include the on-going maintenance cost for the AANG once provided.
-It is proposed that a commuted sum will be paid to the Council by each developer to cover future AANG maintenance for a 20 year period, after which the Council will take on maintenance of the AANG in perpetuity.
-Funding for Strategic Access Management and Monitoring will be obtained by securing Section 106 contributions from developers of housing sites that are too small to provide significant greenspace within them.

-- 1.12 When the proposed mitigation measures are adopted and the residual effects re-assessed against the conservation objectives for each site, it is concluded that the Core Strategy will not have an adverse effect on the integrity of the Northumbria Coast SPA/Ramsar sites or Durham Coast SAC, either alone or in-combination with other plans and projects.
+- Policy SP4: North Sunderland - Policy SS4: North Sunderland Housing Growth Areas - Policy VC6: Culture, Leisure and Tourism - Policy H6: Housing in Multiple Occupation - Policy H7: Backland and Tandem Development - 1.9 The assessment has concluded that development of Housing Growth Areas HGA7 and HGA8, which are within 6 km of the European sites, will result in an increase in the local population and this has the potential to result in increased visitor pressure, which may in turn result in increased recreational disturbance of birds.
+Consequently a Stage 1 screening assessment has concluded that, in the absence of mitigation, the development of these sites is likely to have a significant effect on a European site.
+For this reason the assessment has been carried forward to Stage 2 'appropriate assessment' - 1.10 It is proposed to mitigate impacts on the European sites by adopting a suite of measures that can be broadly categorised as: - Provision of Suitable Areas of Natural Greenspace (SANG); - Strategic Access Management and Monitoring (SAMM). - 1.11 In general, the costs of implementation and maintenance of SANGs and SAMM will be split proportionately amongst the developments and financial contributions sought that will cover both elements.
+The costs of providing SANG will need to include the on-going maintenance cost for the SANG once provided.
+It is proposed that a commuted sum will be paid to the Council by each developer to cover future SANG maintenance and SAMM provision for a 20 year period, after which the Council will take on maintenance of the SANG in perpetuity.
+Funding for Strategic Access Management and Monitoring will be obtained by securing Section 106 contributions. - 1.12 When the proposed mitigation measures are adopted and the residual effects re-assessed against the conservation objectives for each site, it is concluded that the Core Strategy will not have an adverse effect on the integrity of the Northumbria Coast SPA/Ramsar sites or Durham Coast SAC, either alone or in-combination with other plans and projects.